micmejia/bible-dump/AMPC/Matthew/Matt 27.md

-And they said, You Who would tear down the [^g]sanctuary of the temple and rebuild it in three days, rescue Yourself [^h]from death.
+And they said, You Who would tear down the sanctuary of the temple and rebuild it in three days, rescue Yourself from death.
 If You are the Son of God, come down from the cross.